 Let's now create a webhook in Contentstack to invoke the Lambda Function through the API that we just created.
-To do this, follow the steps given below:
+To do this, log in to your Contentstack account and follow the steps given below:

-- Then, click on Webhooks.
-On the Webhook page, click on + New Webhook.
+- On the Webhook page, click on + New Webhook.

 - On the Create Webhook page, fill up the Name field (for example, WebhookListener).
 In the URL to notify field, enter the URL that you generated when you deployed your APIs, in the previous step.

-- Scroll down to the When section for creating a trigger for the webhook as shown below:
+- Scroll down to the Conditional View section for creating a trigger for the webhook as shown below:

 Your webhook is now ready to invoke the Lambda Function when an entry in the Webhook listener content type is updated.